n-k/klusterkluck/README.md

 ![WTFPL](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)
-# Klusterfuck
+# Klusterkluck
-Klusterfuck is a serverless framework for kubernetes.
+Klusterkluck is a serverless framework for kubernetes.
 Serverless, or Functions-as-a-Service (FaaS) is a model where a user writes stateless functions and the platform manages everything else, like deployments, ingress/egress, load-balancing, scaling...

-### What are Klusterfuck functions?
+### What are Klusterkluck functions?
-Any shell script, python or nodejs program, or standalone binary can be a klusterfuck function.
+Any shell script, python or nodejs program, or standalone binary can be a klusterkluck function.
 Creating a function will also generate sample working code which can be used as a template.
 In future, I plan to support more runtimes.